Last Updated on December 6, 2023 by Saskia Friedrich

 Having those couple of hours in the morning just to yourself and actually being able to leave the house is SO great.

-The best thing about having a mommy morning routine in place is, that you actually look forward to the next day.
+The best thing about having a mommy morning routine in place is, that you look forward to the next day.

 If you choose how you start your day, with the things you like, then it feels like you’re back in control.
 During that hour in the morning, no one tells you what to do and you don’t feel obliged to please anybody but yourself.